ILIAS-eLearning/ILIAS/docs/INSTALL.md

 ```
 SQLSTATE[42000]: Syntax error or access violation: 1055 Expression #1 of
 SELECT list is not in GROUP BY clause and contains nonaggregated column
-'yourdbname.tblannouncements.date' which is not functionally dependent on
+'yourdbname.tblname.foobar' which is not functionally dependent on
 columns in GROUP BY clause; this is incompatible with sql_mode=only_full_group_by
 ```